-The third reason that you should submit to journals is-as a rule the more you are published, the easier it is to get more work published.
+Generally speaking, the more your work is published, the easier it is to get more work published.

 When I submit my work to a respected journal, I am no longer a poet without publications, but one who has appeared in many prestigious journals.
 I don't know if that alters the editor's opinion, but it probably encourages them to examine my work more closely.
 A higher proportion of my work gets accepted every year, in increasingly prestigious journals.